 The test has been validated on subjects between the ages of 30 and 69.

-What Are the Benefits of the Rockport Walk Test for VO2 Max?
+What Are the Advantages of the Rockport Walk Test for VO2 Max?

-There are several Rockport Walking Test benefits as a VO2 max test protocol.
+There are several benefits of the Rockport Walking Test as a VO2 max test protocol.

 - The Rockport walk VO2 test has been validated by numerous research studies and adjusted for different population groups over time, so the ability to predict VO2 max from the Rockport Walk Test is relatively high compared to some other submaximal VO2 max estimation tests.